 Car Seat Features & Parts

 Car seat lingo can be confusing, but it’s important to know the basic features and parts to ensure proper installation and usage—vital for safety.
-Here are some of the top features to keep in mind:
+Below are some of the top features to keep in mind.
+Remember that this can vary per seat; always check your manufacturer’s manual beforehand.

-• Tether Strap: Like the harness, the tether strap is a piece of webbing, but the tether strap has a hook on the end that secures to an anchor behind your vehicle’s seat.
-This is typically used only with forward-facing seats, and is meant to prevent the car seat from tipping forward in a crash.
+Tether Strap: Like the harness, the tether strap is a piece of webbing, but the tether strap has a hook on the end that secures to an anchor behind your vehicle’s seat.
+This is typically used with forward-facing seats because it significantly reduces head movement in a crash.
+Attach the top tether to the vehicle’s tether anchor.

-• Belt Path: This is the hollow area on the car seat designed for your vehicle’s seat belt to pass through if you’re installing the seat via the car’s shoulder and lap belt.
+Belt Path: This is the hollow area on the car seat designed for your vehicle’s seat belt to pass through if you’re installing the seat via the car’s seat belt.

 💡 Your car seat will also come with labels that include information on how to use the seat properly.
 To decode what these common labels mean, read out guide to Deciphering Car Seat Labels.